dhartwig-fc/01-fc-financial-crime-analytics-showcase/01-network-intelligence/04-network-risk-assessment/README.md

 - Shared ownership structures
 - High-risk behavioural indicators
 - Membership of a suspicious network cluster

+The customer belongs to a network cluster containing two sanctioned associates, three previously investigated entities, and a shared beneficial ownership structure.

 Within minutes the investigator can identify: